smijeva/booksRS/README.md

 The results is a very simple HTTP server accepting requests on two endpoints:
 - `/` root endpoint for "is alive" request
-- `/recommend` endpoint which accepts `book` as a body parameter and returns object containing name of the found book and recommendations for this book
+- `/recommend` endpoint which accepts `book`'s name as a form parameter and returns object containing the title of the found book and recommendations for this book

 ### How to run